ABOUT CROOKED CREEK

 Smallmouth fishing on Crooked usually gets going when the water temperature gets above 55 degrees.
 This can be anytime in March, depending on weather and flows.
 Fishing usually stays good through late October.
 Minnows and crawfish are the two main staple foods, and Duane Hada’s Craft Fur Clouser and Creek Crawler are two must-have patterns.

 Topwater fishing is also available through the summer, and various popping bugs and divers work great.
-There is simply nothing better that seeing a 3lb smallmouth smash your surface fly in clear water!
+There is simply nothing better than seeing a 3lb smallmouth smash your surface fly in clear water!

 FISHING CROOKED CREEK